A

 rocking chair front porch.
 Indoors, much of the two-bedroom,

-two-bath cabin's pastoral charm comes from its rough-hewn, knotty pine
+two-bath cabin's pastoral charm comes from its knotty pine

 interior walls and ceiling, heart pine floors, and hand-laid stone